-- 1. A formal application for admission. - 2.
-American College Test (ACT), SAT, ASSET, or COMPASS Test scores.
+- 1. A formal application for admission. - American College Test (ACT), SAT, ASSET, or COMPASS Test scores.
 (In accordance with state law, test scores are required for placement in math, English, and reading.) - 3.
 An official high school transcript. - 4.
-Documentation (required by Arkansas statute) of immunization for measles, rubella, and mumps.
-Two doses of measles, one does of rubella, and one dose of mumps vaccine are required for incoming freshmen and foreign students.
-One dose of measles, one dose of rubella, and one dose of mumps vaccine are required for all other students.
+Documentation (required by Arkansas statute) of two immunizations for measles, rubella, and mumps. - ASUMH Letter of Recommendation form completed by a designated high school official.